 People may not usually recover damages for canine bites in California if:

 - They were trespassing on private property (such as the dog owner’s property),

 - The animal was protecting its owner or another person in accordance with California’s laws on self-defense, or

-- The animal was a military or police dog being used appropriately in accordance with the agency’s written policy.3
+- The animal was a military or police canine being used appropriately in accordance with the agency’s written policy.3

-People who have been bitten by a dog in California are often entitled to compensation for their injuries.
+People who have been bitten by a dog in California are often entitled to compensation for their injuries from the wrongdoer’s insurance company.
 Compensatory damages may include, without limitation: